Khristina Chess

 The timeline of the novel is 12 hours, and in that time, the characters fall in love.
 With every page, I kept hoping that something would change and something would stop the inevitable from happening.
 Because it wasn’t fair.
 Daniel and Natasha just found each other.

-You won’t want to miss this heartbreaking YA book about immigration and doomed love.
+You won’t want to miss this heartbreaking YA book about doomed love.

 Other YA Books about Star-Crossed Lovers